MOEAFramework/MOEAFramework/docs/variables.md

 would generate expressions like `sin(x) + cos(x)`, `log(x / y)`, `y - x`, etc.

 The MOEA Framework then evolves valid programs for the grammar, which can then be fed into a scripting language to evaluate the program.
-Check out the code samples in [examples/org/moeaframework/examples/ge](examples/org/moeaframework/examples/ge) for examples.
+Check out the code samples in [/examples/org/moeaframework/examples/ge](examples/org/moeaframework/examples/ge) for examples.

-## Mixing Types

-The MOEA Framework is able to automatically recognize and select appropriate variation operators when a solution contains a single type.
-However, it is unable to do so when mixing differen types in the same solution.
-Instead, we need to explicitly set the variation operators.